Tunisian-GitHub-Community/Book-notes/docs/clean-architecture.md

 * When the machine violates those requirements, programmers get their debuggers out and fix the problem.
 #### Architecture
 * Software must be easy to change.
 The difficulty in making such a change should be proportional only to the **scope** of the change, and not to the **shape** of the change.
-* The problem is the the architecture of the system.
+* The problem is the architecture of the system.
 The more it prefers one shape over another, the more likely new features will be harder and harder to fint into that structure.
 #### The Greater Value
 * There are systems that are practically impossible to change, because the cost of change exceeds the benefit of change.